OWASP/CheatSheetSeries/cheatsheets/Ruby_on_Rails_Cheatsheet.md

 ## Attack Surface

-Generally speaking, Rails avoids open redirect and path traversal types of vulnerabilities because of its /config/routes.rb file which dictates what URL’s should be accessible and handled by which controllers.
+Generally speaking, Rails avoids open redirect and path traversal types of vulnerabilities because of its /config/routes.rb file which dictates what URL's should be accessible and handled by which controllers.
 The routes file is a great place to look when thinking about the scope of the attack surface.

 An example might be as follows: